 - Select the RFM segment that defines the customers whose orders will be used for the analysis.

 - (Optional) By default the notebook will use "31 days ago" as start date and "today" as end date to limit the analysis to orders within this time frame.
 Select a Start date and End date to define a custom time frame.
 Note: Order dates will be interpreted in UTC.
 E.g. a purchase made at 9 PM ET on April 21st 2020 will be interpreted as being made at 2 AM UTC on April 22nd 2020.

 - Verify whether the profile properties where the RFM values and scores will be stored are the ones you prefer.

-- (Optional) If you'd like to store the average of the recency score, the frequency score and the monetary value score on the profile as well, select a profile property for average RFM score property (optional).
+- (Optional) If you'd like to store the average of the recency score, the frequency score, and the monetary value score on the profile as well, select a profile property to store the average RFM score property (optional).